-OSS alarm service
+OSS alert service

 Metric data retention policy

-The console displays metric data up until the past seven days.
-To view historical metric data earlier than seven days, use the CloudMonitor SDK.
-For more information, see Metric data access through the API.
+The OSS console displays metric data from the last seven days.
+To query metric data that is older than seven days, we recommend that you use CloudMonitor SDKs.
+For more information, see Access metric data by using the CloudMonitor OpenAPI.

 Monitoring, diagnosis, and troubleshooting

-Describes typical problems and corresponding troubleshooting methods.
+Describes typical problems and methods to troubleshoot the problems.